 Original 1542 Accounts of the Texas Retreat by Biedma, Elvas and Inca

 Elvas says, "From Daycao (Austin), where they were..." at the beginning of October "...it was 150 leagues (395 miles) to the great (Mississippi) river, a distance they had marched continually to the westward..." given the 10 degree westerly compass declination at that time and place.
 They had marched west-southwest through Texas, not straying more than 20 miles off a straight line from Naguatex.

 Some of the men told Inca, "...to avoid the bad country and the uninhabited regions they had passed through when they came, they learned that by returning by a circular route to the right of the one by which they had come, the road they would travel would be shorter... (we call it the Old San Antonio Road) ...they marched in an arc toward the south."
 Elvas says, "...and crossed the river (Brazos River) before Aays (Centerville), and going down it came to a town called Chilano (today's College Station), which they had not seen until then..."

 They had departed Austin southeastward, down the Colorado River to Bastrop when Inca says, "...it seemed to them that they were going too far down from the province of Guachoya (Lake Village, Arkansas), to which they wished to return, so they turned toward the east, taking care always to ascend somewhat to the north."
-They followed the (very) Old San Antonio Road from Bastrop through College Station to Nondacao at Crockett, then along their inbound trail to the Sabine River near Naguatex, which they struck during Hunter's Moon.
-A few days later, having gathered as much food as they could carry, they crossed the Sabine River leaving Texas.
+They followed the (very) Old San Antonio Road from Bastrop through College Station to Nondacao at Crockett, then along their inbound trail to the Sabine River near Naguatex, which they crossed on Hunter's Moon leaving Texas.
 That road would become the main entrance for America's Texas settlers centuries later.